2008 United States Senate election in Minnesota: Recount

-One of the last—and largest—sources of uncertainty was the absentee ballots that had been improperly rejected by election officials during the original count.
+One of the last—and largest—sources of uncertainty was the absentee ballots that election officials had improperly rejected during the original count.
 Franken's campaign asked for those ballots to be tallied by each county and counted in the recount results, while Coleman's campaign said the canvassing board did not have the authority to deal with the ballots.
 On December 8, some counties began sorting rejected absentee ballots to find out how many were incorrectly rejected.
-On December 12, the Board voted unanimously to recommend counties sort through their rejected absentee ballots, setting aside any that were incorrectly rejected, and resubmit their vote totals with the incorrectly rejected ballots included.
+On December 12, the Board voted unanimously to recommend counties sort through their rejected absentee ballots, setting aside any that were incorrectly rejected and resubmitting their vote totals with the incorrectly rejected ballots included.
 The Coleman campaign filed suit with the state Supreme Court to temporarily halt such counting until "a standard procedure" could be determined, but the State Supreme Court ruled on December 18 that the improperly rejected absentee ballots be included in the recount.
 The Court also prescribed that a standard procedure be established by the Secretary of State's office in conjunction with the two campaigns.

 As of December 30, county officials had found about 1,350 wrongly rejected ballots.
-The Franken campaign agreed to count all of those ballots, while the Coleman campaign agreed to a subset, and also wanted to reconsider more than 700 other absentee ballots.
+The Franken campaign agreed to count all those ballots, while the Coleman campaign agreed to a subset and wanted to reconsider more than 700 other absentee ballots.
 On December 30 and 31, representatives of both campaigns met with officials in each county and sorted through the absentee ballots.
 After some were rejected by one campaign or the other, 953 ballots were sent to the secretary of state's office.
 The "fifth pile" of wrongly rejected absentee ballots was opened, checked for identifying marks, and counted (where found eligible) on January 3, 2009.
 Of the 933 ballots found to be eligible, 481 were for Franken; 305 were for Coleman; and 147 were for other candidates or were overvotes or undervotes.
 The process was broadcast live online.